oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 - Destroying the stack
 	- Vaults have a delayed delete of 7 days
 	- Compartments may not delete
 	- Tag namespace fails to delete on the first destroy.
-Run destroy again to remove
+Run destroy again to remove.
-## Deployment via Resourece Manager
-- Variable syntax errors are not detected during the planning